archatelain/code-for-eco-532/poly.md

 >
 > It will not be considered as a command for the command line, but may clarify what your code does for the reader.
 >
-> Comments can be written over multiple lines and be as long as you wish (but please be concise!).
+> Comments can be written over multiple lines and be as long as you wish (but be concise!).
 > */
 >
 > * This is also a comment, but for one-liners.
 > ```
 >
-> 2. In some cases, adding options to your commands may lead to very long lines.
+> - In some cases, adding options to your commands may lead to very long lines.
 Use "///" to continue a command on the next line.
 For graphs, I personally use one for every new specified option (so I can easily know what I added to each graph).
 >
-> 3. Stata's default background color for graphs is AWFUL.
+> - Stata's default background color for graphs is AWFUL.
 Make sure to add "graphregion(fcolor(white))" to remedy this.

 > **Exercise**
 >